ouspg/trytls/doc/workshop/presentation.md

 A stub should have a top level `README.md` that describes how to run the stub.

-The stubs should have a `run` command with optional and approriate file extension for the language in question.
+The stubs should have a `run` command with optional and appropriate file extension for the language in question.